vitorytarget/mhddos_proxy_minipc/README-EN.md

 - Effective utilization of your resources due to the asynchronous architecture

 ### ⏱ Recent updates
+- **10.06.2022** Introduced `--proxy` option for providing custom proxies directly from command args
+- **08.06.2022** Added `--copies auto` option to set the value automatically based on the resources available
 - **25.05.2022** Improved default output - the `--debug` option is no longer required
 - **24.05.2022** Added auto-update option - see [Running](#2--running-different-options-for-targets-are-given)
 - **21.05.2022** Added english localization - use flag `--lang EN` (more languages may be added later)
-- **18.05.2022** Added `--copies` option in order to run multiple copies (recommended for use with 4+ CPUs and network > 100 Mb / s).
-- **15.05.2022** Completely updated asynchronous version, which ensures maximum efficiency and minimum load on the system

 ### 1. 💽 Installation